International Metro Van: History

 The International Harvester Metro Van was produced in the United States from 1938 until 1975 and sold internationally.
 The drive train was originally based on the 1937-40 D-Series trucks.
-One of the first models built was sold to the Czechoslovakian Army and destroyed by the German army during World War II.
+One of the first models built was sold to the Czechoslovak Army and destroyed by the German army during World War II.
+During the conflict, the United States Armed Forces would use the vehicle for several roles, including as ambulances and personnel transport.

 Unlike their trucks and other vehicles, the Metro bodies were built by the Metropolitan Body Company on Grand Street in Bridgeport, Connecticut, a company that International Harvester would later purchase in 1948.
 Final assembly was then done in one of the IH manufacturing plants.
 The original design was by Raymond Loewy of Studebaker and Coke bottle fame.
 The Metro design was one of several with which Loewy was involved or created during his association with International Harvester.

 The overall design of the Metro vans remained somewhat unchanged from 1938 until 1964 when it was redesigned by the in-house design team in the Chicago Metro plant to be competitive with the Boyertown and Hackney vans.
 The corners were squared and an opening hood was added for easier access to coolant and oil dipstick.
 An eight-cylinder engine was also made available.

 In the 1950s, International Harvester began producing variations such as the "Metro-Lite," and "Metro-Multi-Stop" vans.
 In 1959, the "Metro Mite" was introduced.
-It was based on the Scout drive train.
-In 1960 the "Bookmobile" was built by the Metropolitan Body Company on an IHC chassis.
+It was based on the Scout drive train, and using the Nash Metropolitan engine, it would inspire vehicles like the Jeep FJ and the Studebaker Zip Van.
+This version proved to be underpowered and in 1961 International's own, new, 4-cylinder engine was substituted In 1960 the "Bookmobile" was built by the Metropolitan Body Company on an IHC chassis.
 By 1972, all IHC Metro Vans were stripped-chassis that other manufacturers could build on.
 After 1975 they were discontinued along with all other light-duty trucks except for the Scout, which was last made in 1980.

 The Metro Van was re-issued by Navistar in 2000, as a medium-sized delivery truck.
 Other than by model name, it is unrelated to the original Metro line.

 In 2005, Navistar purchased the Workhorse Group, a manufacturer of step-van and motor home chassis, to seemingly re-enter the delivery van market.
 For a short time Workhorse offered an integrated chassis-body product, similar in nature to the original International Harvester van, called the MetroStar.
 In September 2012, Navistar announced the discontinuation of Workhorse and the closure of the plant in Union City, Indiana.